Skip to Content

 Documents are provided in PDF.

-Summarizes the data collected from February through July, 2012.
-All data was collected and analyzed by the Center for Coastal Studies at TAMU-CC. -
+• Interim Monitoring Report, 2012 summarizes the data collected from February through July 2012.
+All data was collected and analyzed by the Center for Coastal Studies at TAMU-CC.

-Summarizes the data collected from May through August, 2011.
-All data was collected and analyzed by the Center for Coastal Studies at TAMU-CC. -
+• Interim Monitoring Report, 2011 summarizes the data collected from May through August 2011.
+All data was collected and analyzed by the Center for Coastal Studies at TAMU-CC.

 Characterizes the Corpus Christi Bay watershed and summarizes data collected in the past.
 Describes the monitoring plan for collecting current data to support development of TMDLs for Cole Park and Ropes Park beaches.